SMByC/Coregistration-Qgis-processing/README.md

 *[1] These algorithms use AROSICS software developed by Daniel Scheffler, for more info <a href="https://danschef.git-pages.gfz-potsdam.de/arosics/doc/">documentation</a> and <a href="https://doi.org/10.3390/rs9070676">paper (Scheffler et al. 2017, Remote Sensing 9(7):676)</a>.

-## Compatibility

-This plugin is compatible with:

-* **QGIS 3.34+** built against Qt5 / PyQt5
-* **QGIS 4.x** built against Qt6 / PyQt6

-It uses the `qgis.PyQt` abstraction layer and scoped-enum syntax that is supported by both PyQt5 (>= 5.12) and PyQt6, so a single code base works on both QGIS major versions.

 ## Installation

 The plugin can be installed using the QGIS Plugin Manager, go into Qgis to `Plugins` menu and `Manage and install plugins`, in `All` section search for `Coregistration`.

 The plugin will be available in the `Processing Toolbox` or you can search and open it directly from the `Statusbar`.

-> *Dependencies:*
+> **Dependencies:**
     This plugin requires additional Python packages (`AROSICS` and its dependencies), that are generally not part of QGIS's Python.
+The plugin try to install all the dependencies for you in a local folder automatically in the installation process.

 #### Windows
-For Windows users download and install the plugin using the zip `Coregistration_all_in_one_win.zip` in [releases](https://github.com/SMByC/Coregistration-Qgis-processing/releases) (alternative [link](https://drive.google.com/uc?export=download&confirm=gzst&id=1RdtkZnxR53xFpvgdssampyvSiANwiZdZ)) with all the libs and dependencies inside.
-This should work directly without any additional steps with a Qgis version >= 3.18 on a 64bit Windows system, if you have issues with this try with the alternative installation below.
+The plugin should work directly without any additional steps with a Qgis version >= 3.34 on a 64bit Windows system, if you have issues with this try with the alternative installation below.

-> *Note:* For uninstall/update this plugin using this all-in-one in Windows, you must first deactivate, restart Qgis, uninstall/update it and finally activate it again.

-#### Linux/Mac
-The plugin try to install all the dependencies for you in a local folder automatically in the installation process.
-If you want to minimize the local installation of dependencies of this plugin or fix dependency issues, a good idea is before install the plugin, install the following packages in your system: `matplotlib`, `cartopy`, `geopandas`, `plotly`, `scikit-image`
+> **Note:** Updating or reinstalling this plugin may require a **QGIS restart** to complete the installation, especially on Windows where library files may be locked by the running QGIS process.

 ### Alternative installation